awslabs/j2119/README.md

 There are three formalisms, "roles", "types" and "constraints".
 For example:

 ```
-A Message MUST have a string-array field named "Paragraphs"; each member is a "Paragraph".
+A Message MUST have an object-array field named "Paragraphs"; each member is a "Paragraph".
 ```

-In the above line, "Message" and "Paragraph" are roles, "string-array" is a type, and the constraint is well-described to a human reading the line.
+In the above assertion, "Message" and "Paragraph" are roles, "string-array" is a type; the whole line says that a JSON node with the role "Message" is required to have a field named "Paragraphs" whose value is a JSON array containing only object values.
+It further says that when validating the object members of the array, they are considered to have the role "Paragraph".

 The first line of the J2119 schema must be of the following form:

 ```
-This document specifies a JSON object called a "Whatever".
+This document specifies a JSON object called a "Message".
 ```

-This gives the root object the role "Whatever".
+This gives the root object the role "Message".
 Descendant nodes can be given roles based on their parentage (as in the first J2119 example above) and the presence or value of certain fields, and nodes can have multiple roles simultaneously.